ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The Joining Request and Joining Response, and all further communications between the Client and the KDC MUST be sent over the secure channel established as a result of the transport profile of ACE used between Client and KDC.

-All communications between a Client and the other group members MUST be secured using the keying material provided in {{key-distr}}.
+All communications between a Client and the other group members MUST be secured using the keying material provided in step 3.

 # Authorization to Join a Group {#sec-auth}